Back to news

 Use the article as a decision prompt

 Summarise this AI Kick Start article for an Australian business owner.
-Focus on the useful decision, the risks, and the first practical next step: GPT-5.5 'Spud' Reviewed: OpenAI's Smartest Model Yet, But Is It Enough?
+Focus on the useful decision, the risks, and the first practical next step: GPT-5.5 'Spud' Reviewed: A Step Up, Not a Leap

 Turn this into a practical roadmap.